luau-lang/site/next/src/content/docs/reference/grammar.md

 ---
-permalink: /grammar
+slug: grammar
-title: Grammar
+title: Syntax Grammar
-classes: wide
+sidebar:
+  order: 3
 ---

 This is the complete syntax grammar for Luau in EBNF.
 More information about the terminal nodes STRING and NUMBER